openlibhums/memory-alpha/content/old-docs/faq.md

 Note: The Proofing Manager role has been deprecated in 1.4 and is no longer in use.

-To add users to a role you can use the `Enrol Users<enrolusersanchor>` interface.
+To add users to a role you can use the Enrol Users interface.

 ## Email Logging